in

 Credit: Ashley Summers via Facebook

-Mum-of-two Ashley Summers has died after drinking too much water too quickly.
+Mom-of-two Ashley Summers has died after drinking too much water too quickly.

 The tragic incident occurred during a fun-filled trip to Indiana’s Lake Freeman in the US.

-Summers had reportedly mentioned feeling dehydrated and light-headed to those around her.
-And it was in trying to fix this that she lost her life.
+Summers had reportedly mentioned feeling dehydrated and light-headed to those around her, and it was in trying to fix this that she lost her life.

 Desperate to quench her thirst, she downed multiple bottles of water in a short period.